-A two-day Irrawaddy cruise provides a relaxing look at daily life We disembark at tiny towns, including a pottery hub, en route to Mandalay.
+A two-day Irrawaddy cruise provides a relaxing look at daily life Disembark at tiny towns, including a pottery hub, en route to Bagan.

-Fly to the Shan State, home to rolling fields, trees, and hill tribe hamlets After discovering Pindaya's extraordinary Buddha-filled caves, we commune with rescued elephants at a family-owned camp.
+Fly to the Shan State, home to rolling fields, trees, and hill tribe hamlets After discovering Pindaya's extraordinary Buddha-filled caves, you commune with rescued elephants at a family-owned camp.

-Inle Lake’s floating gardens, leg rowers, and abundant birds welcome us Getting around by boat, we’re introduced to stilt homes, gilded pagodas, craft workshops, and produce markets.
+Inle Lake’s floating gardens, leg rowers, and abundant birds welcome you Getting around by boat, you're introduced to stilt homes, gilded pagodas, craft workshops, and produce markets.

-Returning to Yangon, we marvel at Chauk Htat Gyi Pagoda's reclining Buddha and the bustling handicraft market Depart.
+Return to Yangon to marvel at Chauk Htat Gyi Pagoda's reclining Buddha and the bustling handicraft market Depart.

 Dates & Prices

 From $8375 per person (Custom Trip)